 A market data subscription includes information on completed trades as well as current price and volume availability in various financial markets.
-Traders subscribe to the market data for their markets through their broker and will choose their market data subscriptions based upon the markets that they are going to be trading.
+Traders subscribe to the market data for their markets through their brokers and will choose their market data subscriptions based upon the markets they will be trading.

 For example, a trader that wants to trade individual stocks will need a market data subscription to the NYSE or NASDAQ stock exchange or whatever stock exchange the stocks they want to trade are listed on.
 A trader that only wants to trade a specific futures contract (or several) will need to request market data for those specific markets from their broker.

-Forex brokers typically offer Level 1 data for all their product offers, while some also offer Level II market data for all their offers.
+Forex brokers typically offer Level 1 data for all their product offers, while some offer Level II market data.
 With forex brokers, you don't need to subscribe to the data.
-When you log into your trading platform it should already be available to you.
+When you log into your trading platform, it should already be available to you.

 Level I Market Data

-Market data is usually available as two different subscriptions (depending upon the markets in question); namely, Level I market data and Level II market data.
+Market data is usually available as two different subscriptions (depending upon the markets in question).
+You can choose from Level I market data and Level II market data.

 Level I market data includes all of the standard trading information for a market, which is the following:

 - Bid price: The highest price that a trader is willing to buy an asset at.

-- Bid size: The number of shares, forex lots or contracts that are available at the bid price.
+- Bid size: The number of shares, forex lots, or contracts available at the bid price.

 - Ask price: The lowest price that a trader is willing to sell an asset at.

-- Ask size: The number of shares, forex lots or contracts that are available at the asking price.
+- Ask size: The number of shares, forex lots, or contracts available at the asking price.

 - Last price: The price at which the most recent trade was completed.

-- Last size: The number of shares, forex lots or contracts that were traded in the most recent trade.
+- Last size: The number of shares, forex lots, or contracts traded in the most recent trade.

 Level II market data includes all of the standard trading information for a market (Level I market data) along with some additional trading information: